-i. i.
+ì.
 Safeguards Concerning the Use of Seclusion.
-Specify the safeguards that the State has esta concerning the use of each type of seclusion.
-State laws, regulations, and policies that are ref available to CMS upon request through the Medicaid agency or the operating agency (if apple). erenced are ^ ii. i.
+Specify the safeguards that the State has established concerning the use of each type of seclusion.
+State laws, regulations, and policies that are referenced are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

 State Oversight Responsibility.
-Specify the State agency (or agencies) responsible for over use of seclusion and ensuring that State safeguards concerning their use are followed and how oversight is conducted and its frequency:
+Specify the State agency (or agencies) responsible for overseeing use of seclusion and ensuring that State safeguards concerning their use are followed and how such oversight is conducted and its frequency:

+^

+\